Thousands of Peruvians rally against Manuel Merino, interim government stands firm | Politics

 Thousands of Peruvians rally against Manuel Merino, interim government stands firm

+Early in the day, in the central Plaza San Martín, hundreds of mostly young protesters unveiled a massive Peruvian flag and sang the national anthem.
+Later, a band of hooded protesters confronted police, throwing rocks and fireworks at them, and security forces fired back with tear gas.
+The city echoed with sirens, shouts and chants of protesters demanding Merino´s removal.

-Prime Minister Ántero Flores-Aráoz told reporters that Vizcarra´s removal on corruption charges by the opposition-dominated Congress was legal, and said Merino had no intention of caving to protesters demands he resign.
+Earlier, Prime Minister Ántero Flores-Aráoz told reporters that Vizcarra´s removal on corruption charges by the opposition-dominated Congress had been legal.
+He said Merino had no intention of caving to demands from protesters that he resign.
 "This was a constitutional change," Flores-Aráoz said.
 "We ask people for understanding.
 We don´t want to descend into chaos and anarchy."

 - READ MORE ON: